 “Even without China, Apple was able to move $6.5 billion of product in three days, which would be impressive for any industry,” said Walter Piecyk, managing director at BTIG Research.

-China’s inclusion would have made it more difficult to fulfill customer orders.
+China’s inclusion would have made it more difficult to fulfil customer orders.
 China is responsible for about 17% of Apple’s total revenue in fiscal 2014.
 Owing to its growth of 20% year over year, the company will need China soon, but probably not currently.
 By early 2015, with Chinese New Year starting on February 19, Apple can expect China to play its role in making iPhone 6/6 Plus a success beyond measure.